Bitbucket Secret Scanning (Step-by-Step)

 After you click to scan your Bitbucket instance, the scan is queued.
 The amount of time to scan the entire Bitbucket server depends on the size of repositories and the number of projects you store.
 You can view active queued scans by clicking Active scans in queue and viewing the status of the most recent one that you just initiated.

-It’s more common and recommended to scan a single project at a time.
-Scanning a single project preserves resources and doesn’t require a full scan of all repositories before completing.
-Most developers and security teams will prefer this method of scanning to get quick insight into the health of a particular project.
-Developers can get insight into their projects without waiting for other project scans to complete.
+Scanning a single project at a time is more common and recommended.
+Scanning a single project preserves resources and doesn't require a full scan of all repositories before completing.
+Most developers and security teams will prefer this scanning method to get quick insights into the health of a particular project.
+Developers can gain insight into their projects without waiting for other project scans to complete.

 5. View or Export Vulnerabilities

 After a vulnerability scan, you need to review reports.
-A basic overview can be seen in the main app's dashboard where the Vulnerabilities Found column displays the number of issues found during the scan.
-The green line also indicates that no issues were detected, but a red line indicates that Soteri found at least one instance of sensitive information stored in source code.
+A basic overview can be seen in the main app's dashboard, where the Vulnerabilities Found column displays the number of issues found during the scan.
+The green line indicates no detected secrets, but a red line indicates that Soteri found at least one instance of sensitive information stored in source code.
 To get a report, click the Export option from the Actions menu.

-The export feature stores every finding in a Comma Delimited Value (CSV) file that you can download.
-A CSV file is a universal format that can be used to import into databases and analytical tools.
+The export feature stores every finding in a Comma Delimited Value (CSV) file you can download.
 The CSV file lists:

 - Project name